Freight Shipping from St. Louis to Portland

 How much does it cost to ship freight from St. Louis to Portland?

-Full truckload (FTL) rates from St. Louis, MO to Portland, OR currently range from $4,805-$5,923 for a standard dry van load over the 2,235-mile route.
+Full truckload (FTL) rates from St. Louis, MO to Portland, OR currently range $4,805-$5,923 (roughly $2.17-$2.65 per mile over 2,235 miles).
 LTL shipments typically cost $1,429-$2,300 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from St. Louis to Portland?